Bhuvneshwar ruled out of next 2-3 games due to hamstring niggle: Kohli

 India's next three games are against Afghanistan (June 22), West Indies (June 27) and England (June 30).

-It is second big jolt for India as opener Shikhar Dhawan has already been ruled out of a few games due to a thumb injury, sustain during the match against Australia.
+It is another big jolt for India after opener Shikhar Dhawan suffered a thumb injury while batting against Australia, ruling him out for at least couple of weeks.

-The India captain was effusive in his praise for team's top-order batsmen, especially Rohit Sharma, who struck his second hundred of the tourmament
+The India captain was effusive in his praise for team's top-order batsmen, especially Rohit Sharma, who struck his second hundred of the tournament

 "Rohit's knock was outstanding again.
 KL helped Rohit, who showed why he's such a good ODI player again today.
 It was a team effort to get to 336."